 Nonimpacted wisdom teeth removal

 This is a more standard tooth extraction that will take place when wisdom teeth erupt above your gums and are visible.
-It’s perhaps the simple of the procedures.
+It’s perhaps the simplest of the procedures.

 Soft tissue impact removal